akpax/ETABS_to_RAM_bridge/README.md

 ![successfull transfer](https://github.com/akpax/ETABs_RAM_bridge/assets/78048703/315fcdcf-59ea-41f7-9935-3e63c6070ba8)

 The user must specify all ETABS options.
 By default, the load analysis type is linear static.
 It can be changed, and the load cases will update accordingly; however, transfer with different load analysis types has not been thoroughly tested.
 Please submit a GitHub issue if it fails.

-The user must choose a load case for RAM Concept or they can add a new layer.
-Note: when adding a new layer, it will create tables with the information but no load plans for visualization.
-It is recommended to create a new load layer in the RAM Concept GUI in order to visualize the transferred loads.
+Also, the user can select multiple ETABS load cases and the loads from individual load cases will be summed together at each location before being added as one point load.

 ## Calibration